iterative/cml.dev/content/docs/self-hosted-runners.md

 ```

 ☝️ **Note** Please give your `cml.log` a visual scan, entries like IP addresses
-and git repository names may be present and considered sensitive in some cases.
+and Git repository names may be present and considered sensitive in some cases.

 You can then copy those logs to your local machine with: